JonasBeking/seminar-dlmb-2025-summer-public/README.md

 # Seminar: Deep Learning for Molecular Biology materials
-Materials for the "Seminar: Deep Learning for Molecular Biology" on Winter 2024 at TU Braunschweig
+Materials for the "Seminar: Deep Learning for Molecular Biology" on summer semester 2025 at TU Braunschweig

 # Seminar information
 * For testing codes on GPU: use